giactitti/SZ/README.md

 The plugin has been developed with a main focus and application towards landslides susceptibility, but it can be applied to different types of natural events or inter-disciplinary applications.

 The plugin uses a bi-variate "Weight of Evidence" (WoE) model and the Frequency Ratio (FR) as first statistical methods to evaluate the susceptibility of a study area to specific events.
-Additional methods (_other examples to be added_) are being implemented and will be added to the plugin as soon they are ready.
+Additional methods are being implemented and will be added to the plugin as soon they are ready.

 ## Installation

 The SZ plugin is not an official QGIS plugin.

-It can be installed on QGIS3.x cloning the repository or downloading it as zip file (and than unzipping it) copying the _SZ_ folder in your local python/plugin folder (read [here](https://docs.qgis.org/3.10/en/docs/user_manual/plugins/plugins.html#core-and-external-plugins) for more information).
+It can be installed on QGIS3.x cloning the repository or downloading it as zip file (and than unzipping it) and copying the _SZ_ folder in your local python/plugin folder (read [here](https://docs.qgis.org/3.10/en/docs/user_manual/plugins/plugins.html#core-and-external-plugins) for more information).

 At the end you should have the SZ plugin in your list of installed plugins (in the mainbar _Plugins_ > _Manage and install plugins_)